joyceycodes/JamPackd/journals/marble.md

 11/14/2022

 - worked on fleshing out api designs with team and James
 - going to do more work on Learn modules for FastAPI

+11/15/2022

+- started working on docker-compose.yaml file with group.
+- ghi container is not coming up when running docker compose up --build
+- pulling from main